 See in Glossary in your copy of the SRP source code, and see the results of your changes in your Unity Project.

 The Universal Render Pipeline (URP) and the High Definition Render Pipeline (HDRP) offer extensive customization options to help you achieve the graphics and performance you need.
 However, if you want even more control, you can create a custom version of one of these render pipelines, and modify the source code.

-Follow the instructions in Creating a new Project and installing the packages needed for a custom SRP.
+Follow steps 1–3 in the section above, Creating a new Project and installing the packages needed for a custom SRP.
 When you reach step 4, install the following packages in the following order: